 The Science of Smoking

 Hardwoods are used in the smoking process because they burn slow and produce favorable flavors.
-Aggregate sugars found in wood, including cellulose and hemicellulose, when burned will caramelize producing color and flavoring to the smoked product.
-Phenolic compounds in wood act as antioxidants which slow bacteria growth.
-Formaldehyde and acetic acids help to lower the pH level of foods and act as preservatives.
+Aggregate sugars found in wood, including cellulose and hemicellulose, caramelize when burned producing color and flavoring to the smoked product.
+Phenolic compounds in wood act as antioxidants which slow bacterial growth.
+Formaldehyde and acetic acids produced during the process help to lower the pH level of foods and act as preservatives.
 The ideal condition that provides the best smoke flavor and color for wood burning is 750˚F/400˚C.

 Types of Smoking